 Do you have a linguistic or scientific background and enjoy helping people?
-If yes, you can consider becoming a Speech Pathologist in Australia.
+If yes, consider becoming a Speech Pathologist in Australia.

 Speech pathologists detect and treat patients who experience difficulties in speech, communication, language, and swallowing.
 They use strategies for directing intervention, consultancy, education, and encouragement to achieve better communication outcomes.

-If you are interested in working as a speech pathologist and understanding more about this profession, read this guide.
+If you want to work as a speech pathologist and understand more about this profession, read this guide.

-Here you will learn about the work responsibilities, qualifications, earning potential, employment prospects of a speech pathologist, and steps to launch your career in this industry.
+You will learn about the work responsibilities, qualifications, courses, earning potential, employment prospects of a speech pathologist, jobs, salary, and steps to launch your career in this industry.

 1. What Is Speech Pathology?